This post contains affiliate links.

 Saying that, as you can see from the table below, the pros still end up with all manner of combinations of driver, woods and hybrids in their bag.

 Just take a look at Bernard Langer!
-He carries 7 different brands of club in his bag of 14 clubs.
+He carries 7 different brands of clubs in his bag of 14 clubs.

-And that’s for the simple reason that the two-time Masters champion, and in 2020 the oldest player to make the cut at Augusta at 63 years old, has spent a lot of time working out what combinations work best for him!
+And that’s for the simple reason that the two-time Masters champion, and 2021 Champions Tour money list winner, has spent a lot of time working out what combinations work best for him!

 In theory, the idiosyncrasies, tempo and speed of your swing will help you navigate to a preferred driver.